 Interior Design (IRN)

 The main area of study takes place in lecture and studio courses.
 A strength of the program has been our immersive approach to design problems.
 Through projects such as on the ongoing Vertical Studio collaboration between all first- and second-year students in interior design, students are challenged at a very early stage in their interior design education by extensive projects in place-making within both local and global contexts.
 Projects increase in scale from year one to four.
 All major fields of design are covered from residential projects to institutional design.

 Professional Practice (IRP)

-Starting in year 3, students are exposed to the business aspects of interior design practise.
+Starting in year 3, students are exposed to the business aspects of interior design practice.
 The internship requirement is part of this stream.

 Beginning with residential building construction in year one, students learn about commercial building construction, building codes and integrated building systems.
 Students explore materials, finishes and design detailing.

 A variety of professional electives, professionally related electives and liberal studies courses, expand student knowledge beyond the boundaries of a professional education.